 The incidence of VTE in COVID-19 patients is not well established.
 Reports have ranged between 1.1% in non-ICU hospital wards to 69% in ICU patients screened with lower extremity ultrasound.
-Small sample sizes, differences in patient characteristics, co-morbidities, hospital and ICU admission criteria, criteria for diagnostic imaging, and COVID-19 therapies likely contribute to this wide range of estimates.
+Small sample sizes, retrospective design and differences in patient characteristics, co-morbidities, hospital and ICU admission criteria, criteria for diagnostic imaging, and COVID-19 therapies likely contribute to this wide range of estimates.
 Like other medical patients, those with more severe disease, especially if they have additional risk factors (e.g. older, male, obesity, cancer, history of VTE, comorbid diseases, ICU care), have a higher risk of VTE than those with mild or asymptomatic disease.
 VTE rate in outpatients has not been reported.

 What is the recommended VTE prophylaxis in patients with COVID-19?

 All hospitalized adults with COVID-19 should receive pharmacologic thromboprophylaxis with LMWH over unfractionated heparin to reduce contact, unless the risk of bleeding outweighs the risk of thrombosis.
 In the setting of heparin-induced thrombocytopenia, fondaparinux is recommended.
 Dose adjustment for obesity may be used per institutional guidance.
 In patients where anticoagulants are contraindicated or unavailable, use mechanical thromboprophylaxis (e.g. pneumatic compression devices).
 Combined pharmacologic and mechanical prophylaxis is not generally recommended.